sambacha/jsonlint/README.md

-      -M, --mode                   set other parsing flags according to a format type -C, --comments               recognize and ignore JavaScript-style comments -S, --single-quoted-strings  support single quotes as string delimiters -V, --validate [file]        JSON schema file to use for validation -e, --environment [env]      which specification of JSON Schema the validation file uses
+      -M, --mode                   set other parsing flags according to a format type -C, --comments               recognize and ignore JavaScript-style comments -S, --single-quoted-strings  support single quotes as string delimiters -T, --trailing-commas'       ignore trailing commas in objects and arrays -V, --validate [file]        JSON schema file to use for validation -e, --environment [env]      which specification of JSON Schema the validation file uses